 In the peace, joy, and victory of our Resurrected Lord,

 Dr. Martin Dicke is a Musical specialist with the Office of International Mission of the Lutheran Church Missouri Synod (www.lcms.org/dicke).
 Prior to accepting this position in May 2016, he served for 14 years as Cantor for Trinity Lutheran Church, Peoria, Illinois.
-Having served in various capacities as a church musician over the course of his career, Martin is now returning to Papua New Guinea where he was born to serve as a musical educator and adviser to the people of the Gutnius (Good News) Lutheran Church, a church LCMS missionaries helped establish in the early 1960s.
+Having served in various capacities as a church musician over the course of his career, Martin is has returned to Papua New Guinea where he was born to serve as a musical educator and adviser to the people of the Gutnius (Good News) Lutheran Church, a church LCMS missionaries helped establish in the early 1960s.
 Martin’s parents Edward and Phyllis served as missionaries in the Enga Province of PNG for 20 years and his uncle and aunt Rev. Dr. Willard and Elinor Burce served in PNG for 40 years.
 For information about his work in Papua New Guinea, visit www.jubalslyre.com/PNG.

 After attending Concordia University, St. Paul, Martin served churches in both Minnesota and Iowa, taught at a Lutheran high school for fifteen years, founded and directed a select choir in St. Paul/Minneapolis for ten years, and conducted the Chamber Singers of Iowa City for three.
 For several years Martin served as the Dean of the Peoria Chapter of the American Guild of Organists.
 He has a masters and doctorate in choral conducting (from the University of Minnesota and Iowa respectively).
 While at Trinity he helped establish the Trinity Concert Series (www.trinityconcertseries.org) and the Peoria Bach Festival (www.peoriabachfestival.org) held annually during the first week of June.
 In addition he has served as the Cantor for retreats presented by Doxology: The Lutheran Center for Spiritual Care and Counsel (www.doxology.us).
 Having grown up on the mission field he also has a heart for songs of the global Church that proclaim Christ.